-3. To note the contents of the Ombudsman's annual review letter and the position with regards to complaints and compliments for the year ended 31 March 2024 ahead of submitting to Audit & Standards Committee for review.
+3. To note the contents of the Ombudsman's annual review letter and the position with regards to complaints and compliments for the year ended 31 March 2024.

 Financial Implications

 4. None in respect of Local Government Ombudsman decisions.
 However, further in the report are details of an award of compensation made by the Housing Ombudsman.